-The DQMG is committed to the engagement of doctors in training in the Deanery's QM-QI processes, including, as member of visit panels, and as participants in reviews of QM data, information and intelligence undertaken by sQMGs and QRPs.
-A cohort of trainee associates is maintained to support this trainee participation.
-Trainee associates use study leave time to participate in QM-QI activities and are required to secure the support of their PD prior to applying for the role.
+The DQMG is committed to developing the engagement of doctors in training in the Deanery's QM-QI processes, including, as member of visit panels, and as participants in reviews of QM data, information and intelligence undertaken by sQMGs and QRPs.
+Engagement of doctors in training as described, is anticipated by the autumn of 2016.